 West coast fisher has been observed multiple times in the Project area as recently as 2009 (CDFW 2015b and c).
-Suitable habitat for this species occurs in the Project area, and the west coast fisher has a moderate potential to occur.
+Marginal suitable habitat for this species occurs in the Project area, and the west coast fisher has a low potential to occur.